DzLeMQ/FALLM/README.md

+# Prerequisites
+1. Python 3.14 or higher
+2. VS Code with Jupyter Notebook extension (recommended)
+3. 12GB+ VRAM GPU on device for running local LLMs

 # Install local LLM
 1. Install ollama from ollama.ai
 2. Pull a model using ollama command _ollama pull modelname_
 3. Run a model using ollama coammnd _ollama run modelname_
 4. Start chatting to test the model via prompt

-# Prerequisites
-1. Python 3.14 or higher
-2. VS Code with Jupyter Notebook extension (recommended)

 # Income & Expense Insights
 This project delivers a quick understanding of personal income, expenses, and savings by using **synthetic computer generated** banking transactions and a **local LLM** to automatically categorize each transaction.